-Figure 3.512a Percent of deaths by specific activity for the sports-related subcategory.
+Figure 3.511a Percent of deaths by specific activity for water-related subcategory.

-Figure 3.512b Ratio of male to female deaths for the sports-related subcategory.
-3.52 Daily Routine-related Deaths Activities that were considered to be part of the victim's daily or weekly routine contributed to 15% of the overall deaths from lightning.
-Figure 3.52a shows the breakdown of those deaths.
-Victims that were walking to, walking from, or waiting for a vehicle contributed to 21% of the daily routine-related fatalities; victims walking to or from a home accounted for 7% of the fatalities; and yard work (excluding mowing) accounted for another 21%.
-Other daily routine-related fatalities included animal care (12%), mowing the lawn (9%), taking out the trash (3%), and traveling to/from work on a motorcycle (3%).
-The "Other" category contributed 23% which included lowering the blinds on a window, talking on a corded phone, taking laundry off the clothes line, fixing windshield wipers, working on a vehicle, deplaning at an airport, walking in a salvage yard, repairing a roof, baling hay, looking for eye glasses, helping parent with building project, checking on a parent's home, being in a prison yard, being outside due to homelessness, and being struck by tree while driving that was snapped by lightning.
+Figure 3.512a Percent of deaths by specific activity for the sports-related subcategory. accounted for 9% of the fatalities; and yard work (excluding mowing) accounted for another 20%.
+Other daily routine-related fatalities included animal care (12%), moving the lawn (8%), taking out the trash (3%), and traveling to/from work on a motorcycle (3%).
+The "Other" category contributed 23% which included lowering the blinds on a window, talking on a corded phone, taking laundry off the clothes line, fixing windshield wipers, working on a vehicle, deplaning at an airport, walking in a salvage yard, repairing a roof, baling hay, looking for eye glasses, helping parent with building project, checking on a parent's home, being in a prison yard, being outside due to homelessness, and being struck by tree that was toppled by lightning while driving/riding in a car.
+Figure 3.52b shows the ratio of male to female deaths for the daily-routine category.
+Overall, males contributed most of the daily routine-related deaths (65%); however, females had a much greater percentage contribution in this category than any other category.
+3.53 Work-related Deaths Work-related activities contributed to 20% of the total lightning fatalities.
+Figure 3.53a shows the breakdown of the work-related deaths.
+Farming and ranching contributed most (24%) to the work-related